antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 use node_template_runtime::ContractsConfig;
 ```

 > :bulb: **Note:** our runtime is expecting us to specify this and won't compile until we do.
 Remember adding ``Contracts: pallet_contracts::{Module, Call, Config, Storage, Event<T>}, `` to our ``runtime/lib.rs`` file in the beggining of this tutorial?
 That the first thing the rust compiler will check for when it tries to build everything.
-Looking at the [``Struct pallet_contracts::Config``]https://substrate.dev/rustdocs/v2.0.0/pallet_contracts/struct.Config.html helps grasp the magic behind macros, crates and how modules interact within FRAME.
+Looking at the [``Struct pallet_contracts::Config``](https://substrate.dev/rustdocs/v2.0.0/pallet_contracts/struct.Config.html) helps grasp the magic behind macros, crates and how modules interact within FRAME.

-Add the following block inside ``fn testnet_genesis( ..
-GenesisConfig{..`` (the ``..`` in not actual code, just intended to make things succinct):
+Add the following block inside ``fn testnet_genesis( GenesisConfig{..})``:

 ```bash
        /*** Add This Block ***/